 I spent my winter break watching The Wire, which has been on my watchlist for a long time.

-Beyond curiosity about a hyped up prestige drama, the show was also a carrot dangled in front of me because of Jameson’s often-discussed 2010 essay “Realism and Utopia in the Wire.”
-Many people have spoken positively to me about the piece as a work of criticism–one that is especially interesting given that social commentary on TV has become a standard part of cultural criticism.
+Beyond curiosity about a hyped up prestige drama, the show was also a carrot dangled in front of me because of Fredric Jameson’s often-discussed 2010 essay “Realism and Utopia in the Wire.”
+Many people have spoken positively to me about the piece as a work of criticism–one that is especially interesting given it anticipates a form of social commentary on TV that has become a standard part of cultural criticism.

-Now that I’ve finished the show, I am in a position to read Jameson’s piece.
+Now that I’ve finished the show, I was finally in a position to read Jameson’s piece.

 As far as I understand his position: The Wire is a kind of post-procedural, which hybridizes elements from the organized crime romance, the thriller, and so on, set in a structure that blurs lines between “epic” literature and the instantly consumable evening television serial.